 This natural health news is provided by Nutrition Breakthroughs, a publisher of nutrition articles and supplier of natural remedies since 2002.
 Nutrition Breakthroughs makes Sleep Minerals II, the effective natural sleep aid with calcium, magnesium, zinc and vitamin D, and also Joints and More, the natural solution for joint relief, arthritis, aches and pains, stronger hair and nails and more energy.

-This natural health news is written for you by Nutrition Breakthroughs, maker of the effective calcium and magnesium based sleep aid Sleep Minerals II
+This natural health news is written by Nutrition Breakthroughs, maker of Joints and More and Sleep Minerals

 Research studies are showing that food is more than mere nutrition to fill the stomach – it can ward off specific illnesses and lengthen one’s life.

-The first of the three healthiest foods is almonds.
+The first of the three healthiest foods is the delicious almond.
 A recent study published in the European Journal of Clinical Nutrition has found that eating 1.5 ounces of lightly salted, dry-roasted almonds each day (about 35 almonds) reduces overall hunger, does not affect body weight, and helps people to meet their ideal daily intake of Vitamin E.

 Another study that was published on consuming nuts appeared in the New England Journal of Medicine.
 It showed that people who eat nuts live longer than those who don’t.
 The study included 76,464 women and 42,498 men and found that the more times per week nuts were eaten, the greater the reduction in risk of death.
-Those who ate more nuts had 29% less deaths from heart disease.
+As a note, those who ate more nuts had 29% less deaths from heart disease.

 Regarding the use of fish oil for the health of the heart and arteries, a study was done at the Columbia University Medical Center in New York.
 Researchers there found that a diet rich in fish oils can prevent the accumulation of fat in the aorta, the main artery leaving the heart.
-The beneficial actions of fish oil that block cholesterol buildup in the arteries were found even at very high fat intakes.
+The beneficial actions of fish oil that block cholesterol buildup in the arteries were found even when high amounts of fat were eaten.

 Broccoli contains a potent rainbow of vitamins, minerals and plant nutrients.
 It is a cruciferous vegetable, meaning that it’s in the cabbage family.
 One key ingredient of broccoli known as “sulforaphane” has been shown to have anti-cancer benefits.
 The International Journal of Cancer presented a study of men diagnosed with prostate cancer.
 Those that consumed cruciferous vegetables had a statistically significant 59% decreased risk of prostate cancer progression.